 বাংলার নদী মাঠ ভাঁটফুল ঘুঙুরের মতো তার কেঁদেছিলো পায়।”

-Basanto Utsav at Shantiniketan calls for countless footfall, majorly from bengali households.
+- Basanto Utsav at Shantiniketan calls for countless footfall, majorly from Bengali households.
+It gets as crowded as Durga Puja in Kolkata.

-We highly recommend to arrange for a stay before you visit.
-There are plenty of hotels and homestays available.
+- We highly recommend to arrange for a stay before you visit.
+There are plenty of hotels and home-stays available.
+Check here to book your stay at Bolpur, Shatiniketan for Best price.
+The home-stays or accommodations that I recommend at Bolpur Shantiniketan are: Aamar Bari Ekante, Gitanjali, Nayantara, Shantiniketan Bungalow, Upasana Eco Resort.

-Buy a saree or two from the mela.
+- Buy a saree or two from the Sonajhuri Haat where tribal women from nearby villages flock with their handicraft.
 I love the ones they sell in Batik print.

-Indulge in Dhokra jewellery.
+- Indulge in Dhokra jewelry.
 The brass metal jewelry is a legacy dating back to Harappa civilization.
-Alternatively, check this page: Iral.

-You may also want to visit Shantiniketan during Paush mela (the last week of December).
+- You may also want to visit Shantiniketan during Paush mela (the last week of December) as an alternative to Dol Utsab.
 The chill of winter will remain.

 *Asharam or Gurugriho is the place of education as described in Hindu Mythology.